 Keep chat visible, but not distracting

-As much as we’re talking about live chat and its benefits, sometimes people enter your website to see something that is not even remotely related to using the chat.
+As much as we’re talking about live chat and its benefits, people sometimes enter your website to see something that is not remotely related to using the chat.
 Because of that, it must be strategically placed on your page.
 It needs to be easy to find and access, but not in a distracting way.

 It’s an advantage for both sides.
 For the customer, because they’ll always have access to that conversation and won’t need to come back and ask the same thing again.
 While for the company, it’s because the next time that customer comes back, the assistant will know exactly what happened in the last conversation and have enough information to talk to them more efficiently.